SRC-Handbook-Infrastructure-Team/srch-s25/srch-website/src/markdown/accessibility/whatIsAccessibility/whatIsAccessibility.md

 ## Accessibility through Equity

 Technological equity can be understood as the narrowed application of social equity.
-The Internet Society Foundation defines digital equity as “the state where every person and community has the necessary information technology resources to participate in society, democracy, and the economy fully.”[^5] The barriers that keep people from equitable access to technology follow patterns of social disparity, meaning that factors such as income, gender, and race often correlate with digital inequity.
+The Internet Society Foundation defines digital equity as "the state where every person and community has the necessary information technology resources to participate in society, democracy, and the economy fully."[^5] The barriers that keep people from equitable access to technology follow patterns of social disparity, meaning that factors such as income, gender, and race often correlate with digital inequity.

-Disparities in digital access (referred to as the “digital divide”) exacerbate disparate outcomes between marginalized and privileged groups in a tech-centered world.[^6] Digital equity is accessibility because it centers how different groups are able to access technology, and thus [drawer:can be addressed](case-study-4-accessibility-1) in product design, computation, policy, and beyond.
+Disparities in digital access (referred to as the "digital divide") exacerbate disparate outcomes between marginalized and privileged groups in a tech-centered world.[^6] Digital equity is accessibility because it centers how different groups are able to access technology, and thus [drawer:can be addressed](case-study-4-accessibility-1) in product design, computation, policy, and beyond.

 ## A Dynamic Approach to Accessibility